(08) 8213 1800

 If you do not have private hospital cover, we encourage you to thoroughly consider the likely treatment costs prior to your consultation, or to investigate private hospital insurance, bearing in mind there is usually a 12 month exclusion for cover of preexisting conditions.

 Our rooms are on Level 4, 18 North Terrace, Adelaide in the Adelaide Day Surgery building, near the corner of West Terrace and North Terrace.

 Please note that nearby on-street parking is limited and parking inspectors are vigilant.
 However, commercial parking is available in both Newmarket and Hindley Street; alternatively, bus and tram stops for the Royal Adelaide Hospital are nearby on North Terrace and the Adelaide Railway Station is a ten-minute walk away.

 Do I need a referral letter?

-Generally speaking, you need a referral for any medically indicated procedure.
-If you are contemplating a purely cosmetic procedure, a referral is not required.
+Yes, a valid referral is required for all consultations as of July 1st.
 If you are not sure, you are welcome to call us on (08) 8213 1800 and we’ll advise you.